 What is a Philly Cheesesteak?

 A Philadelphia Cheese Steak is a popular beefsteak sandwich made with sliced steak, cheese, and bread known to have been originated on the East Coast.
-Some add-ins like mushrooms, bell peppers, and onions have come into play along with different cheeses like American Cheese or Cheez Whiz.
+Toppings like mushrooms, bell peppers, and sauteed onions have come into play along with different cheeses like American Cheese or Cheez Whiz (Cheddar Philly Cheesesteak recipe.)
 The ingredients are simple but how you make the beef and what bread and cheese you use will determine how good your scrambled steak really comes out to be.